HenriHyttinen/Ai-assistant/README.md

 - Error handling with fallback mechanisms

 ## Quick Start

+**📌 Important:** This project includes the AI Assistant fully integrated.
+Everything runs from this single project - no separate setup needed.

 ### Prerequisites
 - **Python 3.11 or 3.12** (Python 3.14 NOT supported - many packages lack pre-built wheels)